 Register your domain with an ICANN accredited registrar.

 The Internet Corporation for Assigned Names and Numbers (ICANN) is the non-profit corporation responsible for assigning and managing domain names.
 Specifically, ICANN coordinates the Internet Assigned Numbers Authority (IANA) functions, which are key technical services critical to the continued operations of the Internet’s underlying address book, the Domain Name System (DNS), which ensures that computers know where to find each other and that the world has one global Internet.

-Domain must be available.
+Domain name must be available.

 There are no special requirements to register a .com, .net, or .org domain (other than they must not be already registered to someone else!)
 If the domain name you want is already registered to someone else, the next tip can help you.

-Domain names can expire.
+Domains can expire.

 If the domain name you would like to register is already taken, you may still be able to acquire it in the future if the domain name owner allows it to expire, or if the owner decides to sell it.
-Expired domains, domain name auctions and domain flipping (i.e. buying a domain and immediately putting it up for sale at a premium price) are typical strategies used to acquire existing domains.
+Expired domains, domain name auctions and domain flipping (i.e. buying a domain and immediately putting it up for sale at a premium price) are typical methods used to acquire existing domains.

 You can typically purchase a .com, .net, or .org domain for around $10-15 per year or less and choose the renewal period from one to ten years (the longer the registration period, the more you save on domain registration and renewal fees).